krystofl/krystofl.github.io/about.md

 of NASA’s Jet Propulsion Laboratory (JPL),
 I had the opportunity to spend some time in the [Mobility and Robotic Systems Section at JPL](https://www-robotics.jpl.nasa.gov/index.cfm).
-There I worked on computer vision, primarily for the DARPA-funded ARM-S project (for “Autonomous Robotic Manipulation - Software”), whose goal was teaching robots to operate autonomously in environments designed for humans, including using human tools.
+There I worked on computer vision, primarily for the DARPA-funded ARM project (for “Autonomous Robotic Manipulation”), whose goal was teaching robots to operate autonomously in environments designed for humans, including using human tools.
 Here’s a video of our robot changing a tire: